+Program name: PD-ROW

-Program name:PD-ROWUsed to derive:Window Row property
+Used to derive: Window Row property

 The position of the top row of the panel either on the screen or within the current window.
 On an OPEN-WINDOW or CONVERSE-PANEL call when a new window is being derived from a panel, this property represents the position of the panel on the screen in terms of screen cells 4 pixels high.
-Otherwise, it represents the position of the panel within the current window in terms of window cells.
+Set this value to -9999 to center the window vertically on the screen or -9998 to center the window in the parent or owner window.
+If a new window is not being created, it represents the position of the panel within the current window in terms of window cells.

-Program name: PD-COL Used to derive: Window Column property
+Program name: PD-COL

+Used to derive: Window Column property

 The position of the left column of the panel either on the screen or within the current window.
 On an OPEN-WINDOW or CONVERSE-PANEL call when a new window is being derived from a panel, this property represents the position of the panel on the screen in terms of screen cells 2 pixels wide.
-Otherwise, it represents the position of the panel within the current window in terms of window cells.
+Set this value to -9999 to center the window horizontally on the screen or -9998 to center the window in the parent or owner window.
+If a new window is not being created, it represents the position of the panel within the current window in terms of window cells.